sbwml/luci-app-mosdns/README.md

 --------------

-## How to install prebuilt packages (OpenWrt 18 & 19 & 21 & 22 & master)
+## How to install prebuilt packages

 - Login OpenWrt terminal (SSH)